Abu Asim Azmi on Aurangzeb: Unraveling History's Controversies

 The British Narrative: Divide and Rule

-Many historians argue that British historians exaggerated Aurangzeb’s alleged fanaticism to justify their own policies in India.
-By portraying the Mughals as tyrants, they aimed to legitimize their rule.
+Most historians claim that British historians inflated Aurangzeb's so-called fanaticism to defend their own Indian policies.
+By making the Mughals out to be tyrants, they were trying to validate their own domination.

 Did Aurangzeb Really Destroy Temples?